ladsoftware/react-netflix-clone/README.md

-# Getting Started with Create React App
+# Netflix Clone with React

 This project is powered by (https://developer.themoviedb.org/docs).